pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_provision_retirement_state_machines/chapter.md

 An Ansible playbook service has a new type of Active Record object (_ServiceAnsiblePlaybook_) and a corresponding auto-generated service model object (_MiqAeServiceServiceAnsiblePlaybook_).
 A new simplified service lifecycle state machine class had been developed to handle Ansible playbook services using the features and methods of the ServiceAnsiblePlaybook object.

-The new state machine instances still reference many of the original service lifecycle instance and methods under _/Service/Provisioning_ and _/Service/Retirement_ in the automate datastore, but several new methods are included to handle the ServiceAnsiblePlaybook object-specific processing (see [New GenericLifecycle Class](#i1))
+The new state machine instances still reference many of the original service lifecycle instance and methods under _/Service/Provisioning_ and _/Service/Retirement_ in the automate datastore, but several new methods are included to handle the ServiceAnsiblePlaybook object-specific processing (see screenshot [New GenericLifecycle Class](#i1))

 ![New GenericLifecycle Class](images/screenshot1.png)